CodingTumbleweed/blog/_posts/2019/2019-03-13-dependency-injection-simplified-part-2.md

-And then whenever we want to serialize/deserialize  a file, call the **resolve** function to get *serializer* object:
+And then whenever we want to serialize/deserialize  a file, call the **resolve** function to get the *serializer* object:

 ```csharp
 var serializer = objFactory.Resolve<ISerialization>("XML");
 ```

-And use this *serializer* object to write to and read from this file:
+And use this *serializer* object to write/read from the file:

 ```csharp
 UserPreference Preference = new UserPreference();